The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Neutrality: Balanced, equilibrium, indifferent, naturalistic, self-directed, self-interested, uncaring.

-Lawful: Bureaucratic, collective, conformity, dependable, discipline, far-sighted, formal, hierarchal, impersonal, inflexible, methodical, obedience, order, organized, predictable, prescribed, principled, propriety, reactionary, regimented, regularity, regulation, reliable, righteous, rigid, structure, traditional, uniform.
+Lawful: Bureaucratic, collective, conformity, dependable, discipline, far-sighted, formal, hierarchical, impersonal, inflexible, methodical, obedience, order, organized, predictable, prescribed, principled, propriety, reactionary, regimented, regularity, regulation, reliable, righteous, rigid, structure, traditional, uniform.

 Chaotic: Anarchic, capricious, choice, confusion, disobedient, disordered, foolhardy, freedom, glory-seeking, impulsive, independent, individual, informal, irregular, lawless, mutable, nonconformity, personal, randomness, short-sighted, spontaneous, tumultuous, unmethodical, unpredictable, unrestrained, unruly.